-1 Year 5 Years 10 Years

-Emerging Markets Value Portfolio

-Return Before Taxes 2.73% 9.72% 0.53%

-Return After Taxes on Distributions 2.17% 9.07% -0.11%

-Return After Taxes on Distributions and Sale of Portfolio Shares 2.10% 7.63% 0.34%

-MSCI Emerging Markets Index (net dividends)

-(reflects no deduction for fees, expenses, or taxes on sales) 18.31% 12.81% 3.63%
+1 Year 5 Years 10 Years Emerging Markets Value Portfolio Return Before Taxes -10.74% -0.09% 1.77% Return After Taxes on Distributions -11.62% -0.83% 1.03% Return After Taxes on Distributions and Sale of Portfolio Shares -5.66% -0.07% 1.28% MSCI Emerging Markets Value Index (net dividends) (reflects no deduction for fees, expenses, or taxes on sales) -15.83% -1.59% 0.06%

 Dimensional Fund Advisors LP serves as the investment advisor for the Emerging Markets Value Portfolio and Emerging Markets Value Fund.
-Dimensional Fund Advisors Ltd. and DFA Australia Limited serve as the subadvisors for the Emerging Markets Value Fund.
+Dimensional Fund Advisors Ltd. and DFA Australia Limited serve as the sub-advisors for the Emerging Markets Value Fund.
 The following individuals are responsible for leading the day-to-day management of the Portfolio and Emerging Markets Value Fund:

-- Jed S. Fogdall, Global Head of Portfolio Management, Chairman of the Investment Committee, Vice President and Senior Portfolio Manager of the Advisor, has been a portfolio manager of the Portfolio since 2010. - Bhanu P. Singh, Vice President and Senior Portfolio Manager of the Advisor, has been a portfolio manager of the Portfolio since 2015. - Allen Pu, Deputy Head of Portfolio Management, North America, member of the Investment Committee, Vice President and Senior Portfolio Manager of the Advisor, has been a portfolio manager of the Portfolio since 2020. - Ethan Wren, Vice President and Senior Portfolio Manager of the Advisor, has been a portfolio manager of the Portfolio since 2020.
+- Jed S. Fogdall, Global Head of Portfolio Management, Chairman of the Investment Committee, Vice President and Senior Portfolio Manager of the Advisor, has been a portfolio manager of the Portfolio since 2010. - Allen Pu, Deputy Head of Portfolio Management, North America, member of the Investment Committee, Vice President and Senior Portfolio Manager of the Advisor, has been a portfolio manager of the Portfolio since 2020. - Ethan Wren, Vice President and Senior Portfolio Manager of the Advisor, has been a portfolio manager of the Portfolio since 2020.